Blog

 From a technical standpoint, the top pain points include:

-Hallucinations as a first-class failure mode wrong but confident answers.
+Wrong but confident answers as a first-class failure mode

-Prompt brittleness slight wording changes lead to large behavioral changes.
+Slight wording changes lead to large behavioral changes

-External drift model updates outside your control break existing behaviors.
+Model updates outside your control break existing behaviors

 Closing Thoughts